calgo-lab/error-paper/downstream_experiments/README.md

 The F1 scores of models evaluated on ECAR errored data have the smallest variance in the majority of the examined plots.
 The F1 scores of models evaluated on EAR errored data have variance between the ECAR and ENAR cases in the majority of examined plots.

-After running pairwise non-parametric KS tests on the cross validated F1 scores of all selected datasets, we find that at the significance level of $\alpha = 0.05$, there are statistically significant differences in the F1 score distributions of different error mechanisms.
+After running pairwise non-parametric KS tests on the cross validated F1 scores of all selected datasets, we find that at the significance level of $\alpha = 0.05$, there are statistically significant differences in the cross validated F1 score distributions of different error mechanisms.

 While the differences in variance between the distributions of F1 scores was more prevalent, an illustrative example of a difference in measures of centrality is the case of dataset_id 44162 with an error rate of 0.25.
 Here one sees the difference in medians (verify this with a statistical test @ alpha=0.05, too why not).